jacksund/simmate/tutorials/10_Add_custom_workflows.md

+:warning::warning::warning: THIS TUTORIAL IS INCOMPLETE AT THE MOMENT :warning::warning::warning:

 # Introduction to caculators and the workflow engine

 > :warning: This tutorial isn't required for beginners to use Simmate.
 Instead, this helps you understand what Simmate is doing behind the scenes.
 If you'd like to create custom workflows or contribute to Simmate, then understanding these core concepts is the place to start.